 When I got hacked, I realized that I had 3 or 4 main passwords that I used on a daily basis, and these 3 or 4 passwords if lost, gave you access to over 30 systems I use regularly.
-From banking to blogging, computers and voicemail systems, if you got a hold of these few passwords you could have an insiders view into my personal, financial and mostly private life.
+From banking to blogging, computers, and voicemail systems, if you got a hold of these few passwords you could have an insider's view into my personal, financial, and mostly private life.
 Kind of scary if you think about it.
 Of course, as soon as I found out, I began changing the passwords and making sure no malicious activity had happened.

 I've worked in corporate IT shops pretty much my whole life.
 The corporate policies on passwords are usually pretty good.
-You need to keep a password, that is at least eight characters long and that contains capital letters, lower case letters and symbols or numbers.
+You need to keep a password, that is at least eight characters long and that contains capital letters, lower case letters, and symbols or numbers.
 That's pretty good, the problem with that is that most people end up using one or two passwords for all their stuff.
 If you care about your sensitive information, you'll think twice about doing this in the future.
 In fact, start now and begin changing your passwords for different systems so that they are unique.
 I took this as a basis for my new passwords and began working on it.
 Took me about a day to change all my passwords and a few more minutes later on when I found the occasional

 When I was all finished changing passwords so they are all unique and locking my stuff down, I had over 100 usernames and passwords.
 You may be wondering how I have so many.
 I have a lot of web accounts, I do most of my banking online and I also have a lot of accounts I use for my consulting business.
-If you really think about it, you probably have a sizable number of username and passwords.
+If you really think about it, you probably have a sizable number of usernames and passwords.
 Even 10 or 20 passwords can be difficult to manage.
 So my task was to find a way to manage all the passwords easily and quickly.

 I found several little programs on the internet that helped with this.
 Norton has a password manager application, there is my ex-favorite PINs by Mirek, but I found the best one so far.
 It's called KeePass Password Safe.